Cadasta/cadasta-docs/en/08-upload.md

 If you have questions about whether your form matches your data set, need to create a form to match your data set, or are having trouble importing data from your .csv, please don't hesitate to <a href="http://cadasta.org/contact/" target="_blank">reach out to us</a> for assistance.

-### Importing Data {#importing-data}
+## Importing Data {#importing-data}

 To import your data, navigate to the main project page.
-There, select the three dots on the upper right, and then Import Data.
+There, select the **More actions** button on the upper right, and then Import Data.

 ![](/assets/import-01.png)